Dustyroom/flat-kit-doc/index.md

 **NOTE:** In order to see the foam, the model must be UV-unwrapped.

 **Source.** How the foam is being made — from texture or generated from noise.
-Please, select one of the following parameters.
+Please select one of the following parameters:
 *   **None.** Turns off the foam.
 *   **GradientNoise.** The foam shape comes from generative noise.
 *   **Texture.** If you choose _Texture_ source, you'll have an option to import your own, preferably seamlessly tiling, texture, or use one of the included ones — we shortlisted the best from dozens of originally pre-generated .png textures to come with Flat Kit.
 If you are planning to use your own textures, we suggest you to put them into a single (red) color in the import settings to save memory.